 Mitigation measures should clearly indicate how they respect, protect and fulfil children’s rights under the Convention.
 States should transparently and explicitly focus on children’s rights when preparing, communicating and maintaining nationally determined contributions.
 This obligation includes biennial update reports, international assessment and review, international consultation and analyses.

 Mitigation measures should be informed by the principles of equity and common but differentiated responsibilities and respective capabilities.
 States have an individual responsibility to mitigate climate change in order to fulfil their obligations under the Convention and international environmental law.
 Mitigation measures should reflect each State party’s “fair share” of the global effort to mitigate climate change, in light of the total reductions necessary to protect against reasonably foreseeable harm to children’s rights.
 Developed States should continue to take the lead by undertaking economy-wide absolute emission reduction targets and other States should enhance their mitigation measures in the light of different national circumstances in a manner that realizes children’s rights to the maximum possible extent.

+All states should immediately work to achieve a phase out of fossil fuels as sources of income, energy, and transportation.
+Wealthy nations should immediately support low-income nations in the equitable transition to localized, renewable, sustainable, and accessible sources of energy.

 Short-term mitigation measures should take into consideration that delaying ambitious emissions reduction measures until after 2030 will result in higher cumulative emissions, and thus greater foreseeable harm to children’s rights.